 Shares of our common stock are equity interests and do not constitute indebtedness.
 In the event of any liquidation, dissolution or winding up of our business or of the Bank, our common stock would rank below all claims of debt holders against us.
-As of September 30, 2021, we had outstanding approximately \$25.0 million in aggregate principal amount of subordinated notes.
+As of September 30, 2022, we had outstanding approximately \$25.0 million in aggregate principal amount of subordinated notes.
 Our debt obligations are senior to our shares of common stock.
 As a result, we must make payments on our debt obligations before any dividends can be paid on our common stock.
 In the event of our bankruptcy, dissolution or liquidation, the holders of our debt obligations must be satisfied before any distributions can be made to the holders of our common stock.
 To the extent that we issue additional debt obligations, the additional debt obligations will be of equal rank with, or senior to, our existing debt obligations and senior to our shares of common stock.

-We do not intend to pay cash dividends in the foreseeable future and our future ability to pay dividends is subject to restrictions.
+Our dividend policy may change without notice and our future ability to pay dividends is subject to restrictions.

-We have not historically paid cash dividends and intend to retain earnings to support our continued growth.
-Therefore, we do not currently anticipate paying or declaring cash dividends in the foreseeable future.
+We have paid cash dividends for four consecutive quarters.
+We have no obligation to continue paying dividends.
 Any future determination relating to the payment of dividends on our common stock will depend on a number of factors, including regulatory restrictions, our earnings and financial condition, our liquidity and capital requirements, the general economic climate, contractual restrictions, our ability to service any equity or debt obligations senior to our common stock and other factors deemed relevant by our Board of Directors.
-Investors seeking cash dividends in the foreseeable future should not invest in our common stock.
 The FRB has indicated that bank holding companies should carefully review their dividend policy in relation to the organization's overall asset quality, current and prospective earnings and level, composition and quality of capital.
 The guidance provides that we inform and consult with the FRB prior to declaring and paying a dividend that exceeds earnings for the period for which the dividend is being paid or that could result in an adverse change to our capital structure, including interest on the subordinated debt obligations, and our other debt obligations.
 For further information see "Supervision and Regulation-Dividends."